Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Calorimetric measurements

-The field-angle-resolved landscapes of the thermodynamic quantities shown in Figs. \textbf{5a}--\textbf{5c} were constructed using the data in Figs.~\textbf{S2a}--\textbf{S2c}, respectively.
-As shown in Fig.~\textbf{S2a}, the low-field $C(\phi_H)/T$ measured at a finite temperature of 0.1~K shows peaks at non-zero $\phi_H$ because of the development of a Schottky-type anomaly by applying $H_{\parallel c}$, which results in a prominent dip at $\phi_H=0^\circ$.
-By contrast, $S(\phi_H)$ always shows a peak centered at $\phi_H=0^\circ$, directly reflecting the high degeneracy of the ground states (Fig.~\textbf{S2c}).
+The field-angle-resolved landscapes of the thermodynamic quantities shown in Figs. 5(a)--5(c) were constructed using the data in Figs.~S4(a)--S4(c), respectively.
+As shown in Fig.~S4(a), the low-field $C(\phi_H)/T$ measured at a finite temperature of 0.1~K shows peaks at non-zero $\phi_H$ because of the development of a Schottky-type anomaly by applying $H_{\parallel c}$, which results in a prominent dip at $\phi_H=0^\circ$.
+By contrast, $S(\phi_H)$ always shows a peak centered at $\phi_H=0^\circ$, directly reflecting the high degeneracy of the ground states [Fig.~S4(c)].
 Thus, entropy is more powerful to reveal the field-angle dependence of quantum criticality than specific heat.

 According to the Maxwell relation, we obtain $(\partial S/\partial \phi_H)_{H,T}=(\partial \tau_\phi/\partial T)_{H,\phi_H}$, where $\tau_\phi$ denotes the in-plane magnetic torque.
 By taking advantage of this relation, we can define symmetric crystalline axes along which $H$ induces $\tau_\phi=0$.
-For CeRhSn, $\phi_H=0^\circ$ can be defined with high precision much better than $0.5^\circ$ because the field-rotational magnetocaloric effect $dT/d\phi_H \propto (\partial \tau_\phi/\partial T)_{H,\phi_H}$ changes its sign sharply at $\phi_H=0^\circ$ (Fig.~\textbf{S2b}).
+For CeRhSn, $\phi_H=0^\circ$ can be defined with high precision much better than $0.5^\circ$ because the field-rotational magnetocaloric effect $dT/d\phi_H \propto (\partial \tau_\phi/\partial T)_{H,\phi_H}$ changes its sign sharply at $\phi_H=0^\circ$ [Fig.~S4(b)].
 It also gives a good indication of the angle range where the entropy changes drastically.
-The contour maps in Figs.~\textbf{5a}--\textbf{5c} help us confirm these features more easily.
+The contour maps in Figs.~5(a)--5(c) help us confirm these features more easily.

-Figures~\textbf{S3a} and \textbf{S3b} show the raw data of $S/\gamma T$, which were used for constructing the $T$--$H_{\parallel a}$ and $T$--$H_{\parallel c}$ landscapes in Fig. \textbf{5d}, respectively.
+Figures~S5(a) and S5(b) show the raw data of $S/\gamma T$, which were used for constructing the $T$--$H_{\parallel a}$ and $T$--$H_{\parallel c}$ landscapes in Fig. 5(d), respectively.
 Although $S/\gamma T$ decreases rapidly and monotonically in $H \parallel c$, it shows a two-step decrease in $H \parallel a$.
 The first, low-field decrease around 0.5~T is gradually smeared out with increasing temperature.
 The second decrease around 3~T shifts toward higher fields with increasing temperature, following the metamagnetic crossover field $H_{\rm m}(T)$.
 Uncommonly, there is a wide field region, where $S/\gamma T$ is insensitive to a tuning parameter $H_{\parallel a}$, below $H_{\rm m}$.
-This entropy plateau suggests the existence of a secondary quantum critical state, which is qualitatively different from the zero-field one.